Why Coaching, and Why Now

 Coaching is not just what I do.
 It is who I was raised to be.

-That means I have:
+This means I have:

 ✅ Completed over 500 hours of paid coaching ✅ Passed a recorded competency review